Nepalese scripts: Pracalit

 Some of the vowel diacritics have different appearances depending on whether the consonant has a top line or not.
 There are seven consonants without top lines: ga, ña, ṭha, ṇa, tha, dha and śa.

 Rañjanā

-The vowel dialects can have up to three different appearances depending on which consonant they are combined with.
+The vowel diacritics can have up to three different appearances depending on which consonant they are combined with.
 The rules for ka are also used for ja, kṣa and jña.
 The rules for ga also apply to kha, ña, ṭha, ṇa, tha, dha and sha.
 The rules for ba are used for other letters.

 Current use

 Nepal Lipi is available in Unicode as Newa script.
 It is the official script used to write Nepal Bhasa.
-Ranjana script has been approved for encoding in 2021.
+Ranjana script has been proposed for encoding in Unicode.

 The letter heads of Kathmandu Metropolitan City, Lalitpur Metropolitan City, Bhaktapur Municipality, Madhyapur Thimi Municipality ascribes its names in Ranjana Script.

 In India, the official script for Newar language is Nepal Lipi.